Giovanniprevitera01/restaurant-data-challenge/restaurant-analitycs/README.md

     📈 Dynamic KPIs: Total Sales, Average Ticket, Number of Transactions

-    📊 Interactive Graphs
+## 📊 Interactive Graphs

-        Daily Sales Trend
+        1.Daily Sales Trend

-        Top 10 Best-Selling Products (with names)
+        2.Top 10 Best-Selling Products (with names)

-        Sales by Day of the Week
+        3.Sales by Day of the Week

-        Hourly Heatmap of Sales by Day
+        4.Hourly Heatmap of Sales by Day

-📊 Customer Clustering (KMeans + PCA)
+## 📊 Customer Clustering (KMeans + PCA)

 We applied KMeans clustering combined with PCA for dimensionality reduction to visualize customer segmentation.
 This analysis identified 4 main customer groups: